The fast facts

 - Each year, an average of 24,000 people are helped with a new knee

-- Sometimes the rehabilitation can last up to 1 year
+- Sometimes rehabilitation can take up to 1 year

-- The surgery takes an average of 2 hours
+- The operation takes an average of 2 hours

 - After surgery, physical therapy is an important part of rehabilitation

 When various treatments no longer have the desired effect, a total knee replacement is an option.
 The joint is often replaced in its entirety with a prosthesis.
 The muscle strength and mobility of the joint is often reduced due to osteoarthritis and surgery.
 A quick start to rehabilitation is very important for the recovery of these functions.
 The therapists at Fysio Fitaal will teach you how to strengthen the muscles around the knee and how to regain mobility.
 They also look at how you can best perform your daily activities.
 Most people can walk again without crutches after 6 weeks.
 After that, the pain in the knee will continue to decrease.
 The condition gradually increases again and walking will become easier and easier.
 An average rehabilitation of new knee or hip takes 3-9 months.